Rent increases – General tenancies

 - the agreement states the new amount (or how it will be worked out)

-- the property manager/owner gives the tenant at least 2 months notice in writing, and
+- the property manager/owner gives the tenant at least two months' notice in writing for a general tenancy and four weeks’ notice for a rooming accommodation agreement

-- it has been at least 6 months since the tenancy started or since the last increase
+- it has been at least 12 months since the last increase for the premises or room.

 Periodic agreements

-If a new agreement is not signed, the agreement becomes periodic (with the same terms and conditions as fixed term) and the rent can be increased by giving 2 months notice prior to or on the commencement of the periodic agreement.
-However, the rent increase can only take effect at least 2 months after the commencement of the periodic agreement.
+If there is a fixed term agreement in place which is to become a periodic agreement, then two months' notice in writing can be given prior to or on the commencement of the periodic agreement.
+However, the rent increase can only take effect at least two months after the commencement of the periodic agreement.

 Excessive rent increases

-A tenant can dispute the increase if they feel it is excessive by discussing the issue with the property manager/owner.
-If the tenant still feels the increase is excessive, they can apply for dispute resolution once the new agreement is signed.
+A tenant or resident can dispute the increase if they feel it is excessive by discussing the issue with the property manager/owner.
+If the tenant or resident still feels the increase is excessive, they can apply for dispute resolution once the new agreement is signed.
 They may also apply to Queensland Civil and Administrative Tribunal (QCAT) for a decision.

 QCAT may take the following into consideration when determining excessive rent increases: